 Source: https://defensiblespace.org/house-maintain/

-Regularly clear dead or dry vegetation and create space between trees.
-During times of drought when watering is limited, pay special attention to clearing dead or dying material.
+Regularly clear away dead or dry vegetation and create space between trees.
+Pay special attention to clearing away these materials durting times of drought.

 Why?
 Removing dead plants and creating space between trees and shrubs creates a buffer for your property and reduces potential fuel for fire.